Nguyen-Van-Thuan/NextJs-V14-2024/README.md

 ### Open [https://next14-mongodb.vercel.app](https://next14-mongodb.vercel.app) with your browser to see the result.

 > ##### Login:
-> - UserName: Test
+> - UserName: test
-> - Password: Test
+> - Password: test